piklestf2/pikles-hud/options.md

 most likely have to change `xpos`, `ypos`, `wide` and `tall` to get it centered for your resolution.

-You can change the color (RGBA) if you like, but I've found that solid green works the best.
+You can change the `fgcolor` (RGBA) if you like, but I've found that solid green works the best.

 Also, there are three "styles" for Fog's font:
-`"FogCrosshair"` - normal, no outline or anti-aliasing; use this for most things `"FogCrosshairAntiAlias"` - anti-aliasing; use this for crosshairs with round elements `"FogCrosshairOutline"` - use for an outline; personal preference really
+* `"FogCrosshair"` - normal, no outline or anti-aliasing; use this for most things
+* `"FogCrosshairAntiAlias"` - anti-aliasing; use this for crosshairs with round elements
+* `"FogCrosshairOutline"` - use for an outline; personal preference really

 ## Hit Markers
-These are four red squares around the crosshair that are visible for 0.95 seconds (amby cooldown) upon damaging a player.
+These are four red squares around the crosshair that are visible for 0.95 seconds (amby headshot cooldown) upon damaging a player.

 ![hitmarker](http://i.imgur.com/7aVHMjr.png)